-Joy Nordenstrom, founder of Joy of Romance shares her unique take on the “we-ness” business of marriage or long term relationships, inspired by a Harvard Study showing that the key to a happy and fulfilling life is love – and finding ways to avoid pushing the love away.
+Joy Nordenstrom, founder of JoyofRomance.com, shares her unique take on business of marriage or long term relationships, inspired by a Harvard Study showing that the key to a happy and fulfilling life is love.
+Now how do you avoid pushing that love away?

 You searched, found love and are ready to profess your undying commitment to your partner.
 Congratulations!
 When you walk down the aisle, in front of your family and friends, you are creating a new entity – a “we” that needs to be cared for properly.
 Consider yourselves entrepreneurs who have just started a co-venture together.